From Glosten-Milgrom to the whole limit order book and applications to financial regulation: The case of non-zero tick size

 \end{corollary}

 When the tick size is vanishing, we have seen in Theorem \ref{spread_theorem} that the spread is equal to $2\mu$.
 When it is not, the spread cannot necessarily be equal to $2\mu$ because of the tick size constraint.
 What is particularly interesting is that even if $\alpha\leq 2\mu$, the equilibrium spread is not $2\mu$.
 There is always a tick size processing cost leading to a spread value of $2\mu+\alpha$.
-Equation \eqref{spread} will be used for practical applications in Section \ref{spreadforecast}.\\

-\paragraph{One numerical example of a limit order book} For illustration, we provide now one numerical example of a limit order book.
-As suggested in Section \ref{variance per trade}, let us consider that the absolute value of the price jumps follows a Pareto distribution with shape and scale parameters respectively equal to 3 and 0.005, $r = 2/3$, $\alpha = 0.01$ and $d = 0.0075$.
-Moreover, we suppose that $Q^u$ follows a standard normal distribution (here the value $1$ of the standard deviation just represents a suitable unity).
-Under the considered parameters, the spread is equal to 2 ticks and we obtain the LOB given in Figure \ref{LOB}.